dulsara30/dulsara30/README.md

 ---

 ## 🤝 Open to Collaborate
-I’m always excited to collaborate on innovative and impactful projects.
+I’m always excited to collaborate on innovative and impactful projects, especially in **MERN stack development** and **machine learning**.
 Let’s build something great together! 🚀

+---